 Once it’s browned, add the rest of the ingredients to the stock pot.
-This includes the orange juice, spices, can of Coke.
+This includes the orange juice, spices, and can of Coke.
 If the meat isn’t at least 3/4 covered, you can add some extra water to get it 3/4 submerged.

 If cooking on the stove top, set the heat to medium low, so the liquid in the pot is just bubbling, but not boiling.
 Cover with the lid.
 Maintain this level of heat for around 3-4 hours.

 If you’re using a slow cooker, set the cooker to low and leave it for the day.
 It will need to cook for at least 4-6 hours.

 The pressure cooker will take considerably less time.
 In the Instant Pot, set it for 45 minutes on the “Meat” setting.

 After the cook time is up, you will have a pot of meat that looks like this, and smells incredible.

 I chose to keep the meat in as large of pieces as possible until I decide how I’m going to use it.
 Of course, it comes out fall apart tender, and perfect for carnitas tacos, burritos, or tortas.